Types of military forces in the Napoleonic Wars: Cavalry

-The cavalry of the period had retained its role from the 18th century, although the mounted grenadiers had also abandoned their grenades, and only retaining their names.
-For the most part the cavalry were an offensive Arm, either used to find the enemy, or as a manoeuvre force to deliver a physical shock to the infantry, dependent mostly on their sabres and lances for causing casualties.
+The cavalry of the period had retained its role from the 18th century, although the mounted grenadiers had long abandoned their grenades and only retained their names.
+For the most part, the cavalry were an offensive arm, either used to find the enemy, or as a manoeuvre force to deliver a physical shock to the infantry, dependent mostly on their sabres and lances for causing casualties.
 The largest component of all armies during the period were the dragoons, but due to lack of adequate sized horses light cavalry soon became a large part of the armies.